 OH Hope Fund

-The OH Hope Fund traces back the roots of Oldham Hall and is set up with the aim of helping local Singaporean students.
+The OH Hope Fund is set up with the aim of helping local Singaporean students, and is established in the same principle as the foundation of ACS Oldham Hall itself.

 When Rev William F. Oldham founded ACS in 1886, it was a school by day and boarding place by night for students who needed education and lodging facilities.